 For current SR 167 and SR 509 traffic alerts, please visit our real time map.

-Both the SR 509 Completion Project in King County and SR 167 Completion Project in Pierce County will be completed simultaneously in three distinct stages of construction with work lasting through 2028.
+Both the SR 509 Completion Project in King County and SR 167 Completion Project in Pierce County will be completed simultaneously in multiple stages of construction with work lasting through 2029.
+To learn more about this phased construction approach, see our Construction and Implementation Plan (PDF 1MB).

 SR 509 Completion Project

 WSDOT partnered with Sound Transit to build a new SR 99 bridge over SR 509 near South 208th Street in SeaTac.
-The work is part of Sound Transit's Federal Way Link Extension (FWLE).
+The work is part of Sound Transit's Federal Way Link Extension.
 The project includes new walls to reduce noise from both the new roadway and light rail.
-The partnership reduces construction disruptions by building both projects at the same time.
+The partnership reduced construction disruptions by building both projects at the same time.
 This stage of construction was completed in 2022.

-This stage builds the first of 3 miles of the new SR 509 expressway between I-5 and 24th Avenue South in SeaTac and adds a new interchange at 24th Avenue South.
+This stage builds the first mile of the new SR 509 expressway between I-5 and 24th Avenue South in SeaTac and adds a new interchange at 24th Avenue South.
 The project also builds new SR 509 ramps to and from I-5, improves the I-5/SR 516 interchange, and creates a new South 216th Street I-5 overpass with multi-modal access.
-Construction is expected to be complete in 2025.
+The new tolled expressway is scheduled to open to traffic in mid-2025.

 SR 167 Completion Project

 This stage of construction builds a new 2-mile highway between I-5 and SR 509 in Pierce County, providing a direct link to the Port of Tacoma.
 A diverging diamond interchange will be built over I-5 to connect I-5 to the future SR 167 extension.
-There is also a unique environmental improvement program (Riparian Restoration Program) which will restore about 150 acres of wetlands and streams near SR 167 and I-5.
+There is also unique environmental improvement work known as the riparian restoration program which will restore about 150 acres of wetlands and streams near SR 167 and I-5.
+This section of the tolled expressway is scheduled to open to traffic in mid- to late 2026.

 Work to extend SR 509 in King County and SR 167 in Pierce County to I-5 began in the early 1990s, but funding constraints periodically interrupted progress.